 #5 Your Roof is Showing Signs of Aging

 Even if the roofing shingles on your home are under 15 years of age you may still need to replace them if you notice signs of premature aging.
-Premature aging can occur for a number of reasons, such as weather (as mentioned above), from strong sun exposure in hot climates, or from moisture being allowed to sit on the roof.
+Premature aging can occur for a number of reasons.
+One is the weather (as mentioned above).
+Strong sun exposure in hot climates or moisture being allowed to sit on the roof are hard on roofs.
 People climbing on roofs, such as homeowners who’ve decided to use their flat roof as a deck without actually installing proper decking, will also cause premature aging.

 The foundation is equally as important as the home’s exterior, and failure of either will result in a crumbling home.
-The roof may not be the most exciting part of home renovation but paying attention to getting the right roof design and material on or addressing concerns before they become problems will pay off during a prospect’s home inspection.
+The roof may not be the most exciting part of home renovation but it’s important.
+Pay attention to getting the right roof material on it.
+Or addressing concerns before they become problems will pay off during a prospect’s home inspection.

 Hope these 5 signs you need a new roof have been helpful to you.
 Until next time!